jack-jackhui/telegramGalapago/README.md

 ## About

-Project Galapago is designed to offer a comprehensive solution for seamless web app integration within Telegram.
+Project Galapago is designed to offer a comprehensive digital asset liquidity solution for seamless web app integration within Telegram.
 For more details about Project Galapago, please refer to the [official documentation](https://docs.galapago.app).

 ## Features